DHTMLX/docs-suite/docs/guides/datacollection/grouping_data.md

 ]);
 ~~~

-- grouping with the use of a configuration object and aggregation settings
+### Grouping with the use of aggregation settings

+You can pass a configuration object with grouping settings to the `group()` method: specify a particular field or function for grouping, and, optionally, specify an object for data aggregation and the position of the total row:

 ~~~jsx {12-23}
 const grid = new dhx.Grid("grid_container", {